This article builds on these so you understand how to model your content for your AEM headless project.

 The content returned can then be used by your applications.

-Content Fragment Models provide various mechanisms that allow you to define the structure of your content.
+Content Fragment Models provide various mechanisms that let you define the structure of your content.

 A Content Fragment Model describes an entity.